ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/olap-etl-task.markdown

 1. The name of this ETL task (optional).
 2. Choose which of the cluster nodes will run this task (optional).
 3. Set a custom partition value which can be referenced in the transform script.
-See next section.
+[See below](../../../../studio/database/tasks/ongoing-tasks/olap-etl-task#custom-partition-value).

 {WARNING/}
 <br/>